jsummers/deark/readme.md

    alignment, and are not normally made visible.
    This option is not implemented for all formats.
 -nobom
    Do not add a BOM to UTF-8 output files generated or converted by Deark.
-Note that if a BOM already exists in the source data, it will not necessarily be removed.
+If a BOM already exists in the source data, however, it will not necessarily be removed.
 -nodens
    Do not try to record the original aspect ratio and pixel density in output